Madeline McLean, MA, C.C.C.

 What do you attribute your success to?

-I think one of the most notable achievements in my career was when I had the opportunity to develop audit training at my previous company.
-I had an idea one day - hey, let's do a video about being audit-ready, and what that entails.
-The company I worked for had an amazing media team, so we were able to put together a video that became part of their training portfolio for staff.
-It talks about what to do when there's an audit, how you should conduct yourself during an audit, what to say, what not to say, and all the things.
-I think that was one of my most notable achievements because it's a lasting thing, and it's a training that was used company-wide with over 700 employees.
-I would walk through the building, and they would say 'Audit ready, there's that audit lady,' and I didn't care if they knew my name - just understand, be ready for audits.
-It helped people to take ownership for their role in the process.
-The idea is that it's important for us to operate our business so that we are always audit ready - we're not trying to get ready for an audit, we stay audit ready.
+One of the most significant accomplishments in my career was developing audit training at my previous company.
+One day, I had an idea; let’s create a video about being audit-ready and what it involves.
+The company had a fantastic media team, so we created a video that became part of their training materials for staff.
+It explains what to do during an audit, how to behave, what to say and what to avoid.
+I consider this one of my key achievements because it has lasted, and it was used company-wide with over 700 employees.
+I would walk through the building, and people would say, “Audit ready, there’s that audit lady.”
+I didn’t care if they knew my name—just wanted them to understand and be ready for audits.
+It encouraged people to take responsibility for their roles in the process.
+The idea is that it’s crucial for us to run our business in a way that we are always audit-ready; we don’t prepare for an audit, we maintain our audit readiness.

 What advice would you give to young women entering your industry?